Panmoni/localsolana-contracts/README.md

 This is based on the YapBay Sequential Escrow System. https://YapBay.com

 ## License
-This contract is provided as-is, with no explicit license specified.
+This contract is provided as-is, under the MIT license.
 Use and modify at your own risk.